Neroware/GodotRx/README.md

 You can add GDRx to your Godot 4 project as followed:

 1. Download this repository as an archive.
-2. Navigate to your project root folder.
+2. Navigate to your project's root folder.
 3. Extract GDRx into your project's `addons` directory.
 The path needs to be `res://addons/reactivex/`.
 4. Ensure that the plugin is enabled.
-5. Check if the singleton script at `res://addons/reactivex/__gdrxsingleton__.gd` is included as `GDRx`.
+5. Add the singleton script at `res://addons/reactivex/__gdrxsingleton__.gd` to autoload as `GDRx`.
 6. GDRx should now be ready to use.
 Try creating a simple Observable using:

 ```swift